Tribal Lions, Malakand Tigers, Kohat Eagles Record Victories In KP National Hockey League - UrduPoint

 Tribal Lions, Malakand Tigers, Kohat Eagles Record Victories In KP National Hockey League

-FES Tribal Lions, Malakand Tigers and Kohat Eagles recorded victories on the opening day matches of Khyber Pakhtunkhwa National Hockey League simultaneously played at newly hockey turfs at Abdullah Wali Khan Sports Complex Charsadda and Islamia College University here on Monday

-PESHAWAR, (APP - UrduPoint / Pakistan Point News - 4th Oct, 2021 ) :FES Tribal Lions, Malakand Tigers and Kohat Eagles recorded victories on the opening day matches of Khyber Pakhtunkhwa National Hockey League simultaneously played at newly hockey turfs at Abdullah Wali Khan sports Complex Charsadda and Islamia College University here on Monday.
+PESHAWAR, (APP - UrduPoint / Pakistan Point News - 4th Oct, 2021 ) :FES Tribal Lions, Malakand Tigers and Kohat Eagles recorded victories on the opening day matches simultaneously played at newly hockey turfs at Abdullah Wali Khan sports Complex Charsadda and Islamia College University here on Monday.

-The fourth scheduled match to be played between Dera Ismail Khan Stallions and Peshawar Falcon has been cancelled due to unavoidable circumstances, organizing Secretary and Present KP Hockey Association Syed Zahir Shah told APP when contacted.
+The fourth scheduled match to be played between Dera Ismail Khan Stallions and Peshawar Falcon has been cancelled due to unavoidable circumstances, organizing Secretary and Present KP Hockey Association Syed Zahir Shah told APP.

 "We will try and discuss the reason behind the cancellation of the match late last night," he added.
 However, Dera Ismail Khan Stallions also reached Peshawar in the morning but the fate of that match is in doldrums despite presence of both the teams at Islamia College ground.

-When contacted, Director Operation Syed Saqlain Shah said that the decision will be taken after a meeting with the organizing Secretary Syed Zahir Shah and later on it would be decided to when Dera Ismail Khan Stallions and Peshawar Falcon would play their match scheduled in the group.
+When contacted Director Operation, Syed Saqlain Shah, he said that the decision will be taken after a meeting with the organizing Secretary Syed Zahir Shah and later on it would be decided when Dera Ismail Khan Stallions and Peshawar Falcon would play their match scheduled in the group.

-Earlier, FES Tribal Lions comes up a very spirited team defeating strong Mardan Bears in a one-sided affairs after taking one goal lead in each quarters before securing a vital 4-0 against Mardan Bears in the opening match.
+Earlier, FES Tribal Lions came up a very spirited team defeating strong Mardan Bears in a one-sided affair after taking one goal lead in each quarters before securing a vital 4-0 against Mardan Bears in the opening match.

 After taking the lead it was in the 54th minute when FES Tribal Lions took the lead through Adeel Latif on the field attempt while Afraz made it 3-0 by scoring in the next minute and international Hamad Anjum scored the fourth goal on the field attempt to make it 4-0.